HERMES-SOC/hermes_instrument/docs/dev-guide/maintainer_workflow.rst

 Towncrier will automatically reflow your text, so it will work best if you stick to a single paragraph, but multiple sentences and links are OK and encouraged.
 You can install towncrier and then run ``towncrier --draft`` if you want to get a preview of how your change will look in the final release notes.
+This tool was built by the SunPy community and they provide a great guide on how to use it.

 `Instructions on how to write a changelog. <https://github.com/sunpy/sunpy/blob/main/changelog/README.rst>`__.